geosolutions-it/MapStore2/docs/user-guide/catalog.md

 !!! warning
      COG catalog types in MapStore is still in experimental state and won't be available in the default service types list of the Catalog tool.
-    In order to enable this service, update the [MetadataExplorer plugin's configuration](https://mapstore.geosolutionsgroup.com/mapstore/docs/api/plugins#plugins.MetadataExplorer) in `localConfig.json` as shown below
+    In order to enable this service, update the default [Catalog tool configuration](https://mapstore.geosolutionsgroup.com/mapstore/docs/api/plugins#plugins.MetadataExplorer) in `localConfig.json`  or inside the application context wizard as shown below:

     ```diff
     {